discuzz-app/discuzz/README.md

 - As a React Component
 - ...

+### **Examples**
+There are several example integrations, which you can [check here](https://github.com/discuzz-app?q=example)

 ### **Firebase**

-You'd need to create a Firebase project, and add a web platform.
+If you want to use Firebase as the Authentication & Data provider, you'd need to create a Firebase project, and add a web platform.
 It will give you the config parameters.

 ![ABI](./docs/firebase-web-code.png)